-And since it’s still so much easier to flip on the tube or radio when you want mainstream entertainment that appeals to a broad audience, I’m beginning to think that podcasting is much more suited to nichcasting, or more specifically, reaching a premium audience of underserved listeners, than going head to head with cable, TV, satellite or terrestrial radio.
+And since it’s still so much easier to flip on the tube or radio when you want mainstream entertainment that appeals to a broad audience, I’m beginning to think that podcasting is much more suited to niche-casting, or more specifically, reaching a premium audience of underserved listeners, than going head to head with cable, TV, satellite or terrestrial radio.

 But if your ambition is to reach a broad audience of listeners on par with radio and TV with an original program that is not available anywhere else, podcasting may not be the best media channel.

-And if you use itunes as your podcatcher, you have go through an inordinate number of screens to subscribe to RSS feeds, which itunes has a habit of turning off if you haven’t actually watched or listened lately to a podcast your downloading.
+And if you use iTunes as your podcatcher, you have go through an inordinate number of screens to subscribe to RSS feeds, which iTunes has a habit of turning off if you haven’t actually watched or listened lately to a podcast your downloading.

 And there’s still way more TVs and radios out there then portable media players.
 So why would anyone in their right mind try and compete directly with the MSM through podcasting, which is what b-to-c podcasting is, since the networks are focused on luring the same mass audiences to sell their attention in droves to advertisers who really only guess at who’s listening.

-I’m not sure if there’s a podcast for model train enthusiasts but if there is, and it’s any good, knowing who fanatical those hobbiests are, I’ll bet they have a very loyal audience.
+I’m not sure if there’s a podcast for model train enthusiasts but if there is, and it’s any good, knowing who fanatical those hobbyists are, I’ll bet they have a very loyal audience.

-If I’m right, podcasting will ultimately become nichecasting, and successful podcast marketers will design programs that give their most enthusiastic, influential customers something they want that they can’t get anywhere else.
+If I’m right, podcasting will ultimately become niche-casting, and successful podcast marketers will design programs that give their most enthusiastic, influential customers something they want that they can’t get anywhere else.